Orcastack/OrcaStack/README.md

 # gitorc

-GITORC is a sovereign Git-centric automation platform for private-cloud environments.
+GITORC is a Git-centric automation platform for private-cloud environments.
 This repository is the implementation base, bootstrap entry point, audit trail, and architecture reference for the platform.

 ## Platform overview